Deepti1206/deepti1206.github.io/docs/index.md

 ```
 ![Plot_insure](https://raw.githubusercontent.com/Deepti1206/deepti1206.github.io/blob/main/docs/images/Plot_insure.png)

 As you can see, the number of people who have battled with physical health and mental health increases in cities as the number of people without health insurance rises.
-This is a fascinating result, especially since we've already seen that health insurance corresponds with the usage of other measurable preventative treatments.
+This is a fascinating result, especially since I've already seen that health insurance corresponds with the usage of other measurable preventative treatments.
 There may also be preventative services and treatments that were not measured but are nonetheless influenced by health insurance.

-We can look at the function of health insurance in high cholesterol and cholesterol testing as another, particularly intriguing example:
+I can look at the function of health insurance in high cholesterol and cholesterol testing as another, particularly intriguing example:

 ```
 par(mfrow=c(2,2))